 - Ingredient sourcing and regulatory approvals

-- Optimizing sensory profile and texture
+- Optimising sensory profile and texture

 - Designing for scale and commercial feasibility